-It’s the time of year for acceptances and waitlists.
-What should you do if you got waitlisted at the law school of your dreams?
-Below are seven tips you can follow to improve your chance of getting accepted off of a law school waitlist.
+It’s the time of year for acceptances – and waitlists.
+What can you do if you are waitlisted at the law school of your dreams?
+Here, we offer seven tips to improve your chances of getting off the law school waitlist and ultimately accepted.

-Sometimes, getting waitlisted is harder than getting rejected, mainly because you find yourself in a position of limbo where you don’t know what to expect, with no firm yes or no status.
-While there are certainly things you can do to maximize your chances at getting accepted to a top law school off the waitlist, it is by no means a sure thing.
-Often, it just comes down to numbers, and there aren’t enough spaces for everyone, even highly qualified candidates.
+Getting waitlisted is positive, right?
+Yes, it is.
+The admissions committee recognizes the strengths in your application.
+Unfortunately, getting waitlisted can be mentally harder than getting rejected because you find yourself in limbo.
+What can you expect with no firm “yes” or “no” status?
+And while there are certainly things you can do to maximize your chances of getting accepted to a top law school off the waitlist, it’s not a sure thing.
+Often, it comes down to numbers, and there aren’t enough spaces for everyone, even highly qualified candidates.

 Don’t send correspondence that’s sloppy, rambling, or filled with errors.
 This is your last chance to make a good impression.
 Don’t blow it by being messy.

 - Remember that the waitlist process is a marathon, not a sprint.